 We have all grown up with certain ideas about our grandmothers.
-But, how many of us have actually imagined her in a role different than that of a grandmother?
+But, how many of us have actually imagined her in a role different from that of a grandmother?
 As a woman, with her own life, her own hobbies and interests?
-My Grandmother’s Masterpiece by Madhurima Vidyarthi and illustrated by Tanvi Bhat, takes the figure of a grandma out of its stereotypical imagery in this refreshing, must read children’s book.
+My Grandmother’s Masterpiece by Madhurima Vidyarthi and illustrated by Tanvi Bhat takes the figure of a grandma out of its stereotypical imagery in this refreshing, must-read children’s book.

-My Grandmother’s Masterpiece is a must read children’s book by Madhurima Vidyarthi, narrated through the perspective of a child, Nini.
-The story is about how Nini’s grandmother becomes an artist, thereby unearthing her long lost passion of painting.
+My Grandmother’s Masterpiece is a must-read children’s book by Madhurima Vidyarthi, narrated through the perspective of a child, Nini.
+The story is about how Nini’s grandmother becomes an artist, thereby unearthing her long-lost passion for painting.
 A simple yet beautiful tale, My Grandmother’s Masterpiece is, at once heartwarming and inspiring.

 About the Author

 An endocrinologist by profession, Madhurima Vidyarthi always knew that she wanted to be a writer.
 After spending a good part of her life in London, she moved to Calcutta where she began working.
 My Grandmother’s Masterpiece is her first literary venture.
 Vidyarthi also loves to eat good food, and travel.

 My Grandmother’s Masterpiece is a story from the point of view of the child, Nini.
 It portrays a Bengali household, where Nini lives with her working parents and her grandparents.
 While her mother is out to work, it is Nini’s minima who takes care of her and all her needs throughout the day.
 One day, Nini happens to discover that her grandmother used to be a great artist.